No. 2 Clemson pounds Florida St 45-14 for 21st straight win

 CLEMSON, S.C.
+(AP) — No. 2 Clemson had a dominant answer for those doubting whether the defending national champions could live up to the hype.

-(AP) — Trevor Lawrence threw three touchdown passes, two to Justyn Ross, and No. 2 Clemson answered any lingering questions from its close call at North Carolina, winning its 21st straight game by pounding Florida State 45-14 on Saturday.
+Trevor Lawrence threw three touchdown passes, two to Justyn Ross, as Clemson pounded Florida State 45-14 on Saturday to extend its program record with its 21st straight victory.

-The Tigers and coach Dabo Swinney faced two weeks of questions about why the defending national champions needed a last-minute stop on a 2-point conversion to escape the Tar Heels with a 21-20 win.
-Everything from Lawrence’s health to Travis Etienne’s fumble-itis (he had a key one to keep North Carolina in the game) came under scrutiny as many wondered: What’s wrong with the Tigers?

-Clemson (4-0 Atlantic Coast Conference) started 6-0 for a fifth straight year and beat the Seminoles (3-3, 2-2) for the fifth straight year, also a program best.

-Etienne ran for 127 yards and caught one of Lawrence’s scoring throws.
+The Tigers (6-0, 4-0 Atlantic Coast Conference) spent much of the past two weeks fielding questions about their fitness, focus and drive after needing a 2-point conversion stop late to escape North Carolina 21-20.
+Clemson relinquished the No. 1 ranking in the AP poll for the first time this season and gave the College Football Playoff chasers plenty of ammunition to pick away at whether the Tigers deserved to be back again.

+“I was really proud of the way we responded after two weeks ago,” Lawrence said.
+“It was really good to see.”

+Except for other college football teams seeking a spot in the final four.
+Travis Etienne ran for 127 yards and caught Lawrence’s other TD.
+The Tigers’ defense collected four turnovers and limited the Seminoles (3-3, 2-2) to season lows with 253 yards and 103 rushing yards.

+Most Clemson players and coaches brushed off wanting to make a statement.
+It was hard not to see that as motivation in this one.

-Clemson coach Dabo Swinney pulled out everything he could to make this one a runaway.
+Tigers coach Dabo Swinney pulled out everything he could to make this one a runaway.
 He had Etienne throw a 23-yard pass to Ross on the opening drive, then went for it on fourth-and-goal from Florida State 3 for Clemson’s first touchdown, an inside pass from 3 yards out.

 Swinney showed off this year’s short-yardage Jumbo package on another fourth-and-short near the FSU goal line with starting defensive linemen Tyler Davis, Xavier Thomas and Nyles Pinckney in formation.
 But Thomas came up just shy of the touchdown.